voltiac-development/golf-app/analysis.md

 ## Requirements

 * [ ] An user should be able to create a new account.
+    * [ ] Username and e-mail should be unique.
+    * [ ] When Voltiac account email already exists, link with password authentication.
 * [ ] An user should be able to log in.
+    * [ ] E-mail & password or Voltiac auth should be used for logging in.
 * [ ] An user should be able to add his/her favorite course.
 * [ ] An user should be able to edit his/her information.
 * [ ] An user should be able to view there recent scores.